Using quantum key distribution for cryptographic purposes: a survey: Secret key agreement

-Without going into the details of the different implementations or protocols, we can describe the structure and the principle of operation of the basic practical QKD system: a QKD link.
-As depicted on Fig. \ref{fig:QKDLink}, a QKD link is a point-to-point connection between two users, commonly called Alice and Bob, that want to share secret keys.
+Without going into the details of the different implementations or protocols (one can refer to Refs \cite{GisinRevModPhys, LutkQC, ScaraniRMP} for an extensive overview on that matter) we can describe the structure and the principle of operation of the basic practical QKD system: a QKD link.

+As depicted on Fig. \ref{fig:QKDLink}, a QKD link is a point-to-point connection between two users, Alice and Bob, who want to share secret keys.
 The QKD link is constituted by the combination of a quantum channel and a classical channel.
 Alice generates a random stream of classical bits and encodes them into a sequence of non-orthogonal quantum states of light, sent over the quantum channel.
-Upon reception of those quantum states, Bob performs some appropriate measurements leading him to share some classical data correlated with Alice's bit stream.
+Upon reception of those quantum states, Bob performs appropriate measurements leading him to share some classical data correlated with Alice's bit stream.
 The classical channel is then used to test these correlations.
 If the correlations are high enough, this statistically implies that no significant eavesdropping has taken place on the quantum channel and thus that with very high probability, a perfectly secure symmetric key can be distilled from the correlated data shared by Alice and Bob.
 In the opposite case, the key generation process has to be aborted and started again.
+This means in particular that any strong enough perturbation on the quantum channel, inducing noise above the security threshold (this threshold is for example of 11$\%$ for the BB84 protocol with one-way classical communications \cite{BB84, ScaraniRMP}), will in practice disrupt the key generation.
+An active attacker accessing the quantum channel can thus in practice mount denial-of-service (DoS) attacks and we will discuss in \ref{subsubsection: DoS} how such attacks can be mitigated in a network context.